The following is a list and descriptions of the services offered under the Office of the Vice-President (Students and Enrolment).

 261 Stormont House

 Housing and Residence Life Services works to create student focused residence community and strives to continuously provide quality service to support our residents.
-We are committed to providing opportunities for personal growth and academic development while promoting a safe and inclusive living environment.

 Scheduling and Exam Services

 Scheduling and Exam Services (SES) is the department mandated with creating course timetables and coordinating formally scheduled final examinations on behalf of the university community.

 430 Tory Building

 The Office of Student Affairs is responsible for directing several programs, policies and services that aim to make your on-campus experience a positive one.

 Student Experience Office

 The Student Experience Office (SEO) is responsible for ensuring new students make a successful transition to university life by preparing students to achieve personal, social, and academic goals; in addition, the SEO offers leadership development, transitional support programming, and events that encourage student engagement.